rocky-linux/documentation/docs/books/learning_bash/06-conditional-structures.md

   ;;
 ```

-The character `|` also allows to specify a value or another:
+The character `|` also allows you to specify a value or another:

 ```
 "yes" | "YES")